valencia21/valencia21.github.io/_posts/2020-12-29-the-case-for-cage-free.markdown

 A life in a battery cage is plausibly extremely bad.
 Hens are kept in tiny spaces, live on wire racks, are unable to move around, and are kept from engaging in natural behaviours such as foraging, dust-bathing, and socialising.[^7]

-There have been some other attempts to estimate layer hen welfare in battery cages:
+There have been attempts to estimate layer hen welfare in battery cages:

-- Charity Entrepreneurship’s weighted animal welfare index gives battery caged hens a -57 out of a scale from -100 to +100, the joint worst score on their scale along with factory farmed turkeys.[^8] This scale factors in criteria such as death rate/reason, human preference (from behind the veil of ignorance), disease/injury etc.[^9]
+- Charity Entrepreneurship’s weighted animal welfare index gives battery caged hens a -57 out of a scale from -100 to +100, the joint worst score on their scale along with factory farmed turkeys.[^8] This scale factors in criteria such as death rate/reason, human preference (from behind the veil of ignorance), disease/injury among other factors.[^9]
 - In “Compassion, by the Pound”, F. Bailey Norwood gives caged egg-laying hens a welfare score of -8 (again, the worst score on his scale) and cage-free egg-laying hens a score of +2 (see Table 8.2 on p.
 229).[^10]

 ### Welfare of battery hens - Japan